Zermatt Ski Lifts & Terrain

 The best learn-to-ski areas in Zermatt are in ...........
 Cervinia!
 It is cheaper, sunnier, quieter & just more pleasant to learn to ski on Cervinia or Valtournenche nursery slopes than in Zermatt!

-Having said that, there are two excellent learn to ski locations in Zermatt.
+Having said that there are two excellent learn to ski locations in Zermatt.
 One is just below Sunnegga (accessible via the Sunnegga funicular & then a small purpose-built gondola elevator).
 It is the more sheltered of the two areas.
-The second is at Riffelberg on the Gornergrat railway.
+The second is at Riffelberg along the Gornergrat railway.
 The extensive beginner piste trails nearby, the passing trains & the ever-present Matterhorn overlooking the area make it a sensational place to learn to ski………. if the weather is nice.
 Therein lies the rub.
 There is nowhere for rank beginners other than high elevation areas.
 No beginner friendly valley trails exist & most of the blue piste trails are in highly exposed areas on Gornergrat or the glaciers.
 Beginners will need to download on a lift to return to the village.
 A damn shame!

 Intermediates

 The Zermatt ski resort on-piste is incredibly well geared towards intermediates.
 In fact, it could be said that all the piste trails are for intermediates.
 The supposed black runs are rather tame & with only a couple of exceptions are easily completed by even lower intermediates.
 Much of the ski and snowboard terrain is above 2,000m elevation, so the snow quality is generally superb to go with the long cruisy runs.
+We reckon the best intermediate piste combination is from Riffelberg to Furi via pistes #39,41 & 42.

 Advanced

-Whilst ripping down the groomers at warp factor can be hugely fun at Zermatt, it is in the off-piste where the main fun focus is for advanced and expert riders.
-However, for advanced snow-sliders, skiing the many full top to bottom groomers without a break can be seriously challenging.
+Whilst ripping down the groomers at warp factor 10 can be hugely fun at Zermatt, it is in the off-piste where the main fun focus is for advanced and expert riders.
+However, for advanced snow-sliders, skiing the many full top to bottom groomers without a break can be seriously challenging as well.
 Try the Rothorn into Zermatt (1,483m vert), Gornergrat into Furi (1,222) and Hirli into Furi (902m).
 Like many other European ski resorts, you’ll get the most out of the off-piste terrain if you go with a guide & start early.

-Off-piste for the Powderhound & Freeriders
+Off-Piste for the Powderhound & Freeriders

 Zermatt has some iconic powder skiing & freeride terrain.
 Our picks are the backside of Rothorn, the trees into Patrullarve from Blauherd, the area below the Rote Nase & Hohtälli.
 One of the sneakier powder riding areas is hiding in plain sight, tucked below the Matterhorn.
 The Hirli chairlift has some very peachy sliding with very few others sharing it.
-As for only terrain on a powder day, you’ll just have to search…….. or listen for my whooping & yipping!

 Zermatt Backcountry